Kimco Realty (NYSE:KIM) Updates FY 2021 Earnings Guidance

-Kimco Realty (NYSE:KIM) issued an update on its FY 2021 earnings guidance on Friday morning.
+Kimco Realty (NYSE:KIM) updated its FY 2021 earnings guidance on Friday.
 The company provided earnings per share guidance of $1.360-$1.370 for the period.
 The company issued revenue guidance of -.

+A number of equities research analysts have issued reports on the company.
+Evercore ISI upgraded Kimco Realty from an in-line rating to an outperform rating and upped their price objective for the company from $24.00 to $26.00 in a research report on Monday, November 22nd.
+Capital One Financial upgraded Kimco Realty from an equal weight rating to an overweight rating and set a $26.00 price objective on the stock in a research report on Monday, August 2nd.
+Wolfe Research assumed coverage on Kimco Realty in a research report on Thursday, September 23rd.
+They set a market perform rating and a $24.00 price objective on the stock.
+Truist Securities upped their price objective on Kimco Realty from $23.00 to $25.00 and gave the company a buy rating in a research report on Monday, August 30th.
+Finally, Truist increased their price target on Kimco Realty from $23.00 to $25.00 and gave the stock a buy rating in a report on Monday, August 30th.
+Three investment analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the company has a consensus rating of Buy and an average target price of $23.50.

 About Kimco Realty